 The college's website and publications clearly describe what may be expected from services offered at the college.
 Staff strive to create statements and representations that are clear, factually accurate, and current.
-For the 2013-2014 academic year, a "landing page" for student consumer student consumer information page was created to provide direct access to topics such as general college information, financial assistance, and health and safety.
+A "landing page" for the student consumer information page was created to provide direct access to topics such as general college information, financial assistance, and health and safety.